 Kim was another example of this dynamic.
 During a night of partying, the atmosphere became highly sexual.
 Tiffany and Kim were dancing together, touching each other, while I was explicitly told not to touch Kim.
 It felt like my role was to watch but not participate.
 When I voiced my feelings of being left out, Tiffany labelled it as jealousy, dismissing my perspective.
 It wasn’t jealousy—I was frustrated by what felt like a clear double standard.

 Then came Nina.
 I briefly left the room and returned to find Tiffany on the sofa with Nina, fully naked with Nina’s head between her thighs.
-There was no discussion, no acknowledgment of my presence or feelings.
+There was no discussion, no acknowledgement of my presence or feelings.
 I felt invisible, as though my boundaries didn’t matter.
 It was a moment of realisation that my emotional and physical needs were not being disregarded.

 That night, feeling excluded and powerless, I made a choice I’m not proud of—I had sex with Nina while Tiffany slept beside us.
 It wasn’t about revenge or passion.
 It was about reclaiming a sense of agency that I felt had been taken from me.
 In that moment, it was my way of breaking free from a dynamic where I constantly felt controlled and disregarded.